Robust Two-Sample Inference under Serial Dependence: Series HAR Two-Sample Tests

 as $T_1,T_2 \rightarrow \infty$, for fixed $K_1$ and $K_2$. \end{theorem}

-The proof is provided in Appendix.
-It is worth noting that one can employ a kenrel-based fixed-$b$ approach in this setting.
-A practical advantage of our series-based HAR test over the kernel method is that the resulting \(t\)-statistic is asymptotically \(t\)-distributed, so critical values are taken from the Student’s \(t\)-distribution, whereas the limiting distribution of the latter is nonstandard and its critical values should be simulated.
+The proof is provided in Section \ref{Sec:appendix}.
+It is worth noting that one can employ a kernel-based fixed-$b$ approach in this setting.
+A practical advantage of our series-based HAR test over the kernel fixed-$b$ method is that the critical values are taken from the standard Student's $t$- and \(F\)-distributions, whereas the limiting distribution of the latter is nonstandard and its critical values should be simulated.